marcusfigaro/CAP5610_project/README.md

 The naive bayes classification method of "Recursive Feature Elimination" is defined in naive_bayes.py, you can run the file directly.

 For the code work of check point1, you can run main1.py directly.

+The default method in MAIN3.py is tree based feature selection using logistic regression for classification.